 What is the business nature of your company?
 What do you think about this field of industry?
 How is it related to the Master of Data Science programme?

-What were your job duties/tasks/project?
+What were your job duties/tasks/projects?
 How did the knowledge you have acquired from the Master of Data Science Programme fit in your position/task/project?

 What have you gained from the practicum?
 What did you find the most enjoyable about your work?
 Were there any unforgettable things that happened during the period of the practicum?

 Did you encounter any difficulties during the practicum?
 How did you overcome the problems?
-Would you have solved the problems differently if you are to encounter similar problems?
+Would you solve the problems differently if you encounter similar ones?
 If so, how would you tackle similar obstacles in the future?

 POST-PRACTICUM REFLECTION (200 – 300 words)